karlduggan/DjangoVueTemplate/README.md

 - The Docker configuration files (`Dockerfile` and `docker-compose.yml`) are provided in the project's root directory.
 - Make sure to update the Django and Vue.js project names and configurations according to your project's specifics.

+## DOCKER ISSUE SOLUTIONS

+When building docker it sometimes doesn't create the node modules directory, to resolve this navigate to the frontend directory and `npm install` in the terminal, this will create the node_modules directory

 Enjoy!